1000 2nd Ave #1600

 Do I need an immigration lawyer for my case?

-Most cases require an immigration lawyer, at least to review options and evaluate risks and likelihood of success.
+Most cases require an immigration lawyer, at least to review options and evaluate risks and the likelihood of success.
 Every case can benefit from the years of experience of a qualified immigration lawyer since the laws are very complex and constantly changing.
 Experienced immigration lawyers know what information the agency needs to approve your case.
 Statistics show that cases with immigration lawyers have the best chance of success.
-Immigration “consultants” are not authorized to represent you before the various immigration agencies, and frequently cause serious harm to their clients.
+Immigration “consultants” are not authorized to represent you before the various immigration agencies and frequently cause serious harm to their clients.

 Why can’t I just fill out the forms myself?